 Choosing your wedding photographer can be easy, if you are prepared.
-I was at a wedding expo not too long ago listening to photographer’s sales pitches and it was an eye-opening experience.
+While at a wedding expo listening to photographer’s sales pitches and it was an eye-opening experience.
 It led me to consider my own photography and how I handle clients.
 With this, I decided it was time I shared my years of knowledge with potential couples.

 Does your potential photographer have pictures in his/her portfolio that show your style?
 What does that mean?
 Do you like funny, classic, traditional, illustrative, high fashion?